 |my illustrated recipes have been published in several magazines|

 Not to worry!
-There's a new run of the workshop starting on June 9.
-Click here to enroll in the June Class
+There's a new run of the workshop starting November.
+Click here to enroll for the November Class

 - I can’t cook.
 Can I still join the workshop?

 Yes, of course.
 Nobody has to taste your burnt casserole if you don’t want them to.
 When you create a gorgeous recipe for a casserole dish – they can go make it themselves!

 In the course, a list of recipes is provided, so you can choose from those.
 Or perhaps you have a favourite recipe that you want to illustrate.

 -My grandma’s recipe book is full of cool stuff.
 Can I use that?

 Yes, by all means!
 Let’s share those old fashioned recipes with the world.

 -Can I submit more than one recipe?

 Sure, why not?
 If you feel like it, you can draw as much as you like!

 -Is it worth the money?